-3.11.
-Adherence of the proposed sensor to the World Health Organization (WHO) "ASSURED" criteria substrate; (b) sensitive: with a LOD of (7.41×10^{-6}) M), the sensor was able to reduce the incorrect findings; (c) specific: the selectivity towards LVF was dramatically improved by the proposed sensor.
-It was able to quantify LVF in various matrices without sample pretreatment as well as when various interfering ions were present; (d) user-friendly: people lacking training can easily use the sensor for POC detection of LVF; (e) rapid: The sensor responds quickly and steadily in 3-5 seconds. (f) affordable equipment: only a minimal quantity of mobile equipment is needed for analysis, unlike other widely used methods that need sophisticated equipment; (g) delivery is easy for final consumers; (h) environmentally-friendly: less harmful wastes along with green impact on the environment.
+3.7 Adherence of the proposed sensor to the World Health Organization (WHO) "ASSURED" criteria

+The WHO 44 "ASSURED" criteria for the ideal POC devices were almost met by the developed sensor, which is as follows: (a) cost-effective, PVC was used for construction of the sensor.
+The PVCbased membranes is an affordable choice as a substrate; (b) sensitive: with a LOD of $(7.41 \times 10^{-6} \text{ M})$, the sensor was able to reduce the incorrect findings; (c) specific: selectivity towards LVF the was dramatically improved by the proposed sensor.
+It was able to quantify LVF in various matrices without sample pretreatment as well as when various interfering ions were present; (d) userfriendly: people lacking training can easily use the sensor for POC detection of LVF; (e) rapid: The sensor responds quickly and steadily in 3-5 seconds. (f) affordable equipment: only a minimal quantity of mobile equipment is needed for analysis, unlike other widely used methods that need sophisticated equipment; (g) delivery is easy for final consumers; (h) environmentallyfriendly: less harmful wastes along with green impact on the environment.